thedarkjester/ConsensysAssignment/README.md

 	9. Play around, have fun.
 My UI skills are average, so there may need to be an occasional refresh

-Thanks for reading - and remember - if you don't hold the keys, it isn't yours!
+Thanks for reading - and remember - not your keys, not your crypto (Andreas Antonopoulos)